Togarucharitha/DAI-101-Assignment-1/README.md

 1. Data Cleaning

+Load the dataset and inspect its structure:

+The dataset was loaded using Pandas, and its structure was examined using .info() and .head().

-Checked for missing values:
+Handle missing values:

-society column had significant missing values (~41%).
+The society column had ~41% missing values, which were dropped due to high sparsity.

-balcony, bath, size, and location had minor missing values.
+Minor missing values in balcony, bath, size, and location were imputed using mode or median.

-Handling missing data :
-By removing and replacing with most frequent data

-Checked for duplicate records:

-Found and removed duplicate entries.
+Identify and remove duplicate records:

-Handled inconsistent data formats:
+Duplicate rows were detected and removed to ensure data integrity.

+Detect and treat outliers:

+The price and bath columns had extreme values (e.g., properties with 40 bathrooms), which were handled using interquartile range (IQR) and capping methods.

+Standardize categorical values:

-size contained values like "2 BHK" and "4 Bedroom", which were standardized.
+size values (e.g., "2 BHK" and "4 Bedroom") were standardized.

-total_sqft had range values (e.g., "1200 - 1500"), requiring conversion to numeric.
+total_sqft values that contained ranges (e.g., "1200 - 1500") were converted to numeric averages.

-total_sqft had values in sq.meters, sq.yards which are to be converted into sq.ft.

-Identified and handled outliers:

-bathroom count showed extreme values (max = 40), requiring further validation.

-price column had a wide range, needing further investigation.

 2. Exploratory Data Analysis (EDA)

+Univariate Analysis (Single-Variable Exploration)

-Summary Statistics:
+Summary statistics:

-Displayed key statistics such as mean, median, min, and max for numerical columns.

-Identified key trends in the dataset.

-Categorical Analysis:

-location had 1,305 unique values, indicating a diverse dataset.

-area_type had 4 unique values.

-Price Distribution:

-The price ranged from 8 lakh INR to 3600 lakh INR, suggesting potential outliers.

-Bathroom Analysis:
+The average price is 112.57 lakh INR, with a wide standard deviation of 148.97 lakh INR.

-Most properties had 2 to 3 bathrooms, but extreme values (40) were detected.
+The average number of bathrooms is 2.69, but extreme values were observed.

-Next Steps

-Handle outliers in price and bathroom columns.

-Convert non-numeric fields into standardized formats.

-Perform deeper analysis on price per square foot trends.

-Visualize key trends using histograms, boxplots, and scatter plots.
+Frequency distributions for categorical variables:

+The dataset contains 1,305 unique locations and 4 area types.

+Histograms and box plots:

+Price and bathroom distributions revealed skewed data, requiring transformations.

+Bivariate Analysis (Two-Variable Exploration)

+Correlation matrix:

+price and total_sqft showed a strong positive correlation.

+Scatter plots for numerical relationships:

+price vs. total_sqft displayed a non-linear trend with outliers.

+Box plots and violin plots:

+Properties with more bedrooms had higher median prices but greater variability.

+Multivariate Analysis (Multiple Variables Exploration)

+Pair plots:

+Relationships among price, total_sqft, and bathrooms were analyzed for patterns.

+Heatmaps:

+A correlation heatmap visualized strong associations among numerical features.

+Grouped comparisons:

+Properties in premium locations exhibited significantly higher prices.

+Key Observations

+Price distribution is highly skewed, with a few extreme high-value properties influencing the mean.

+Number of bathrooms and price are correlated, but extreme values (e.g., 40 bathrooms) distort trends.

+Location has a major impact on price, with certain high-demand areas showing much higher median prices.

+Total square footage is not always directly proportional to price, indicating other influential factors like amenities and location.